 What We Do:

 We provide assertiveness, personal safety, and self-defense training to teen girls and women through middle schools and high schools, organizations, colleges, and private coaching for individuals.
 We also offer violence avoidance training for teen boys and men.
-In addition to working with academic institutions, we provide interactive sexual harassment prevention training to corporations, law firms, colleges, and a variety of other organizations.
+In addition to working with academic institutions, we provide interactive inclusivity, leadership, and sexual harassment prevention training to corporations, law firms, colleges, and a variety of other organizations.
 We tailor each training to the specific needs of the school, company, or organization, with 95% of our clients renewing their contracts with us year after year.

 Why It Matters: